xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

     "e1": {
       "id": "e1",
       "Ts": 1605712842503580600,
-      "netflow": 1,
+      "variation": 1,
       "reversed": false,
       "flows": {
         "kit1": {
           "id": "kit1",
-          "netflow": 1
+          "variation": 1
+        },
+        ...
       }
     }
-    }

-It has a field of name equal to the entry name (as form configuration.ini) and as value a JSON with field 'id' repeting the entry name, 'Ts' the measurement timestamp in Unix Epoch format, 'netflow' that is the current difference in in- and outflow measured by the entry and 'flows' that provdes a list of flows from all gates composing the entry.
+It has a field of name equal to the entry name (as form configuration.ini) and as value a JSON with field 'id' repeating the entry name, 'Ts' the measurement timestamp in Unix Epoch format, 'variation' that is the current variation in the in- and outflow measured by the entry (in the observation window) and 'flows' that provides a list of flows from all gates composing the entry.
-Per gate a field is included in such list of name equal to the gate name (as form configuration.ini) and values 'id' (the gate name) and 'netflow' (the different between in- and out-flow measured by the gate).
+Per gate a field is included in such list of name equal to the gate name (as form configuration.ini) and values 'id' (the gate name) and 'variation' (the different between in- and out-flow measured by the gate in the observation window).

 **2.7 REFERENCE**
 The REFERENCE API reference returns  a number of results for one or more spaces according to how it is called.
-It answers with a JSON identicaly to the one described in section 2.4 except that the 'type' field is always equal to 'reference' and multiple measurement data are given in the data array:
+It answers with a JSON identical to the one described in section 2.4 except that the 'type' field is always equal to 'reference' and multiple measurement data are given in the data array:

     [
       {